St. Brigitta Girls’ School Holds Special Prayers for KCSE Candidates

 “I understand come next year we shall not have Form Ones as it has been the trend.
 Therefore, I besiege the Ministry of Education to honor their mandate,” he stated.
 The bishop pledged to advocate for adequate funding for schools to foster a conducive learning atmosphere.

 Principal Rose Kebenei expressed her gratitude for the bishop’s visit, noting it was her first interaction with him during her tenure.
-Since her appointment last year, she has improved the school’s mean score to 4.68, successfully sending eight students to university.
+Since her postage last year, she has improved the school’s mean score to 4.68, successfully sending eight students to university.

 “We have put in place all that is needed in preparation for CBC learning, especially as we approach 2026,” Principal Kebenei remarked.
 She noted that the absence of new Form Ones next year would create ample space for both learning and accommodation.